balraj-johal/split-text/README.md

 Features:

 - splitting text into lines, words, and chars
-- support for CJT languages (Traditional/Simplified Chinese, Japanese, Korean, etc)
+- support for CJT languages (Traditional/Simplified Chinese, Japanese, Korean, Thai)
 - nested HTML elements (with all the types of splits)
 - text balancing
 - accessibility